vargen2/addonmanager/README.md

 # Addonmanager

 World of Warcraft addon manager.
 Desktop application for W10.
 Built with Java11, JavaFX.
+Application reads html and parses it.

 ### Run